catamphetamine/read-excel-file/README.md

 })
 ```

-There's also some additional exported `type`s:
+There are also some additional exported `type`s:

 * `Integer` for parsing integer `Number`s.
 * `URL` for parsing URLs.